laravel-notification-channels/telegram/README.md

 ### On-Demand Notifications

 > Sometimes you may need to send a notification to someone who is not stored as a "user" of your application.
 Using the `Notification::route` method, you may specify ad-hoc notification routing information before sending the notification.
-For more details, you can check out the [on-demand notifications](https://laravel.com/docs/8.x/notifications#mailables-and-on-demand-notifications) docs.
+For more details, you can check out the [on-demand notifications][link-on-demand-notifications] docs.

 ```php
 Notification::route('telegram', 'TELEGRAM_CHAT_ID')